Jan de Vries (philologist): Post-war career

 After his release from prison, De Vries had no income, and was thus permitted to resume working as a secondary school teacher in Dutch literature in Oostburg.
 The decision to permit De Vries to work again was met with criticism due to his past political crimes.
 After retiring from teaching in 1955, De Vries resumed his scholarly work.
 Although he lived in almost complete isolation and had lost his entire library during the war, this was a time of remarkable productivity for him.
 In 1956–1957, he published a second revised edition of Altgermanische Religionsgeschichte, which remains his most famous and influential work.
 In this second revised edition, De Vries lent critical support to the trifunctional hypothesis of Georges Dumézil.
 Altgermanische Religionsgeschichte has constituted the standard work on Germanic (including Old Norse) religion up to the present day.

 After his relocation to Utrecht in 1957, a number of important works were published, including Kelten und Germanen (1960), Keltische Religion (1961) and Forschungsgeschichte der Mythologie (1961).
 His Altnordisches etymologisches Wörterbuch (1961) was finally published after many years of work.
-Towards the end of his life, De Vries worked mainly on his Nederlands etymologisch woordenboek (1961-1971).
+Towards the end of his life, De Vries worked mainly on his Nederlands etymologisch woordenboek (1961–1971).
 He died in Utrecht on 23 July 1964.

 Legacy

 Altnordische Literaturgeschichte by De Vries was published in a second revised edition in 1964–1967.
 It has remained the standard work on Old Norse literature up to the present day.

-The remaining volumes of Nederlands etymologisch woordenboek were completed by F. de Tollenaere.
+The remaining volumes of Nederlands etymologisch woordenboek were completed by Felicien de Tollenaere.
 De Vries' publications on Old Norse literature, Dutch etymology and Germanic religion have formed the basis for modern research on the subjects, and have remained standard reference works up to the present day.
 Stefan Arvidsson describes De Vries as the greatest Germanic studies scholar of the 20th century, and as one of the foremost social scientists of his generation.
 It is likely that his works will continue to form the basis of modern research for many years to come.